 Sales of Electricity and Environmental Attributes

 In order to attract long term capital to the project, a long-term contract is typically put in place between the project and the buyer.
 Depending on the region, there are usually multiple alternatives, such as a long-term PPA with an electric utility or corporate user, or to sell the power into the market and enter into a long-term financial hedge linked to electricity prices.
-We have a lot of experience in selling renewable energy to various buyers (insert link back to logo page).
+We have a lot of experience in selling renewable energy to various buyers.

 Transmission & Interconnection

 A successful project needs to have the transmission infrastructure and access to physically deliver the electricity and environmental attributes to a power grid or network.
 During the prospecting phase or later, we file applications and/or perform feasibility studies with the relevant independent system operator (ISO) or local electric utility to interconnect with the network.
 If transmission infrastructure does not exist or is not available for a project, we study the feasibility of developing and constructing our own generator lead.